General Logistics Systems Czech Republic, s.r.o.

 Addressee – an entity, marked on the parcel as the “Addressee”, who is to accept the parcel.

-Parcel – a thing accepted by GLS to provide a service under the Forwarding Contract or another contract related to the transportation of things entered into between the Client and GLS that is furnished with a GLS parcel label.
+Parcel – a thing accepted by GLS for the provision of a service under the Forwarding Contract or another contract related to the transportation of things concluded between the Client and GLS, supplied with a GLS parcel label.

-Export Parcel – a thing accepted by GLS to provide a service under the Forwarding Contract or another contract related to the transportation of things concluded between the Client and GLS, with the GLS parcel label affixed, where the address of the place of delivery is outside the Czech Republic.
+Export Parcel – a thing accepted by GLS for the provision of a service under the Forwarding Contract or another contract related to the transportation of things concluded between the Client and GLS, supplied with the GLS parcel label, where the address of the place of delivery is outside the Czech Republic.

-Parcel Label – a label containing GLS bar code and placed on the upper and the biggest side of the parcel that is used to identify the Sender, Addressee, and address to deliver the parcel.
+Parcel Label – a label containing a GLS bar code and placed on the upper and the biggest side of the parcel that is used to identify the Sender, Addressee, and address to deliver the parcel to.

-IOD – information on delivery of parcel provided in electronic format or verbally.
+IOD – information on delivery of the parcel provided in electronically or verbally.

 POD – written confirmation of parcel delivery.

-Rollkarte – a summary used by GLS issued according to numbers of parcels in which the recipient confirms receiving the parcel.
+Rollkarte – a summary used by GLS, issued according to numbers of parcels in which the Addressee confirms receiving the parcel.

-Scanner – an electronic device used to record data during transportation of parcels, including the Addressee’s electronic confirmation of the parcel receipt.
+Scanner – an electronic device used to record data during transportation of parcels, including the Addressee’s electronic confirmation of the parcel delivery.

-GLS Network – members of the GLS General Logistics Systems system at a specific time.
+GLS Network – members of the GLS system at a specific time.

-Dispensing Place – the external partner location identified as GLS ParcelShop or the technical equipment, to carry out release of the shipment on the basis of the proof of authorization to pick it up.
+Dispensing Place – the external partner location identified as a GLS ParcelShop or technical equipment where parcels are dispensed upon the proof of authorization to pick it up.

-Offer - GLS proposal specifying all price terms and conditions, including the amount of the reward and the price of each forwarding service.
-By concluding the Forwarding Contract (see 3.1.) the Client accepts the Offer and agrees to pay for the provision of forwarding services.
+Offer - a GLS proposal specifying all price terms and conditions, including the amount of the remuneration and the price of each forwarding service.
+By concluding the Forwarding Contract (see 3.1.) the Client accepts the Offer and agrees to pay for the provision for forwarding services.

 Parcel dispatch system – GLS software or online portal used for generating a unique parcel code, printing a parcel label and transferring the required data from the Client to GLS.

-Own parcel dispatch system – a system used for generating a parcel label and transferring the required data which was not established and supplied by GLS.
+Own parcel dispatch system – a system used for generating a parcel label and transferring the required data established and supplied by GLS.

-Own parcel label – it is a parcel label which is generated by an own system and by own resources on the side of the Client, or the Sender.
-The label has to meet the requirements for the right shape, locating of obligatory information and a correct format of the bar code.
+Own parcel label – it is a parcel label which is generated by the Client’s own system and by own resources, or the Sender.
+The label shall meet the requirements for the right shape, locating of obligatory information and a correct format of the bar code.

-1.8 GLS maintains a Customer Service Office for the Clients at its headquarters, which is open from 7 a.m. to 6 p.m. on working days and provides information, based on parcel reference numbers, on parcel delivery (IOD), sends proof of delivery (POD) to the Client upon request, and handles any complaints related to parcel delivery.
+1.8 GLS operates a Customer Service Office for the Clients at its headquarters, which is open from 7 a.m. to 6 p.m. on working days and provides information, upon parcel reference numbers, on parcel delivery (IOD), sends proof of delivery (POD) to the Client upon request, and handles any complaints related to parcel delivery.
 GLS also operates an independent Customer Service Office for the Addressees.
 An Addressee is supplied information on their parcel upon the parcel reference number.

 Phone: +420 567 771 111